Humany/humany-docs/seo/tutorial-full-seo.md

 # Setting up SEO support for widgets
-This tutorial describes, in three steps, how to implement full SEO support for your Humany widget.
+This tutorial describes, in a few simple steps, how to implement full SEO support for your Humany widget.
 The full SEO support is currently only available for Inline widgets.

 ### 1. Decide a location and define routes for your inline widget
 Decide where on your website you want the widget to be rendered.
 All requests, including requests for sub-routes, should be directed to a single view that is responsible for rendering the SEO-content and activate the widget.